josulf/josulf.github.io/README.md

 Recently, after spending 10 years working as a computers engineer, I have finished my job and I am studying to become a high school teacher.
 This idea was on my mind several time ago, so finally I have decided to take the step and to try to help other people transmiting my knowlegde.

-I am very hopeful on that idea so I will work hard to achive it!
+I am very hopeful on that idea so I will work hard to achieve it!

 ## My projects